asdhammu/Library/README.md

  - update password value of 'spring.datasource.password' in the application-dev.properties if different from 'admin'

  - cd services

- - mvn install

- - mvn spring-boot: run
+ - mvn spring-boot: run ( On first run, load will be inserted to database.
+This may be take from 15 - 30 minutes)

 # For Front end: